 - Handful of dried cranberries (or sub dried sour cherries)

 - 1 vegetable stock cube (ensure gluten-free if necessary)

 - Handful of fresh coriander (cilantro), roughly chopped

 - Pumpkin seeds

 - Fresh coriander (cilantro), roughly chopped

 - Heat up the oil in a large pan

 Fry the onions until soft and slightly caramelised (takes around 10 minutes)

-Add the garlic, ginger, curry powder, cumin, tumeric, paprika, garam masala and fennel seeds, and fry until fragrant
+Add the garlic, ginger, curry powder, cumin, tumeric, paprika and garam masala and fry until fragrant

 Once cooked, scatter over the fresh coriander, and keep the lid on for another 5 minutes